samuelschnurr/stock-hub/StockHubApi/README.md

 - REST API based on .NET 5
 - Configured to run on IISExpress and Kestrel
 - Database runs on Microsoft SQL Server Express 2019 LocalDB
-- Single controller for CRUD operations of shares
+- Single controller for CRUD operations of stocks
 - Global logging and exception handling
 - ORM with EF Core 5
 - Unit tests for all application layers